tenstorrent/tt-metal/INSTALLING.md

 > If you do not want to use the models or follow the tutorials and want to
 > immediately start using the API, you may install just the wheel.

-1. Install git and git-lfs.
+1. Install git and git-lfs

 ```sh
 sudo apt install git git-lfs